nofiupelumi/Sharepoint-site-for-IT-Department/README.md

 The Money Request page uses Power Automate to handle the approval process:
-1. The request is sent to the IT Supervisor.
+1. The request is sent to the Accountant.
-2. If approved, it moves to the Operations Manager.
-3. If further approved, it moves to the Accountant for payout.
+3. If approved, it notifies the requester.
 4. If rejected at any step, the requester is notified with the rejection details.

 ## Contact